BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 By using unique attendee codes that are assigned upon sign-up, we were more easily able to track any payments into the bank account, so long as people had used the code as their payment reference, so it's key to persuade them to do this.

 We also sold refreshments at very reasonable prices and this effectively balanced the books enabling us to end the event in the black.
 In order to keep the recommended donation down to £35 in advance (£40 on the gate), we did need to do this.
-The event wouldn't have broken even at that amount without the this input.
+The event wouldn't have broken-even at that amount without the input.

 Finally, we went for a sliding scale of donations, allowing people to choose to contribute less (as low as £25) and more if they could afford it.
 This worked well and lots of people did contribute more than the recommended donation; and some choose to make a lower donation to the kitty.
 To compare my experience from previous years, I think it worked well giving people the opportunity to choose to contribute less.
 Previously we had asked people to email us to request this, but this simply led to more administrative work before the event.
 I was pleased to see people contributing more as well, and at a rough glance it looked like things balanced out.